 When the projector is in operation, the duration (in hours) of lamp usage is automatically calculated by the built-in timer.
 The method of calculating the equivalent lamp hour is as follows:

 Total (equivalent) lamp hour

-- = 1 (hours used in Economic mode) + - 4/2.5 for the MP626 | 4/3 for the MP670 (hours used in normal mode)
+= 1 (hours used in Economic mode) + 3/2 (hours used in normal mode)

 See "Setting Lamp mode as Economic" below for more information on Economic mode.

 To obtain the lamp hour information: